H.R. 2556: CORE Act of 2025

 Federal energy and resource planners

-They get a fixed schedule for better data: inventories at least once every 5 years, model assessments within 1 year and then every 10 years, and an international comparison within 1 year.
-The bill also directs use of advanced geophysical, geological, and geotechnical data plus quantum computing, AI, and GIS.
+Agencies get a fixed schedule for better data: inventories at least every 5 years, model checks within 1 year, and an international comparison within 1 year.
+The bill directs them to lean on advanced geophysical data plus quantum computing, AI, and mapping tools.

 Who is affected by H.R.
 2556?

-This department carries the biggest workload.
-It must lead the comparative analysis within 1 year, conduct model assessments starting within 1 year and then every 10 years, publish updates within 1 year of each assessment, and maintain broader offshore inventory work at least every 5 years.
+Interior carries the heaviest load.
+It leads the international comparison within 1 year, grades its own models within 1 year and every 10 years after, publishes updates within a year of each assessment, and runs the broader offshore inventory at least every 5 years.

 Environmental and coastal stakeholders